odea-project/qAlgorithms/report/report.md

 The BinContainer supplies wrapper functions to access all bins.
 The access for subsetting is organized so that the user specifies all methods and the order in which they are to be applied.
-While currently only two methods exist, this makes the program easy to expand for the use of further parameters.
+While currently only two methods exist, this makes the program easy to expand for further parameters.
-Bins are organized in two different data structures: Bins that were newly created are added to a deque object that contains only Bins which require further subsetting (open Bins).
+Bins are organized in two different data structures: Bins that were newly created are added to a deque object containing only Bins requires further subsetting (open Bins).
 The subsetting methods are applied to all bins sequentially, with every iteration following the user-specified order.
 If the last subsetting step does not change the bin, it is considered closed.
 For the present program, this means no significant gaps exist in the bin.